Workplace robotics safety: Hazard controls

 There are a few ways to prevent injuries by implementing hazard controls.
 There can be risk assessments at each of the various stages of a robot's development.
 Risk assessments can help gather information about a robot's status, how well it is being maintained, and if repairs are needed soon.
 By being aware of the status of a robot, injuries can be prevented and hazards reduced.

 Safeguarding devices can be implemented to reduce the risk of injuries.
 These can include engineering controls such as physical barriers, guard rails, presence-sensing safeguarding devices, etc. Awareness devices are usually used in conjunction with safeguarding devices.
 They are usually a system of rope or chain barriers with lights, signs, whistles, and horns.
 Their purpose it to be able to alert workers or personnel of certain dangers.

 Operator safeguards can also be in place.
 These usually utilize safeguarding devices to protect the operator and reduce risk of injury.
 Additionally, when an operator is within close proximity of a robot, the working speed of the robot can be reduced to ensure that the operator is in full control.
 This can be done by placing the robot in the manual or teach mode.
 It is also crucial to inform the programmer of the robot of what type of work the robot will be doing, how it will interact with other robots, and how it will work in relation to an operator.

 Proper maintenance of robotic equipment is also critical in order to reduce hazards.
-Maintaining a robot insures that it continues to function properly, thereby reducing the risks associated with a malfunction.
+Maintaining a robot ensures that it continues to function properly, thereby reducing the risks associated with a malfunction.

 One common safeguard used in industrial settings is the installation of robot safety fencing.
 These barriers, often made from durable materials such as mesh or polycarbonate, prevent accidental interactions between workers and robotic systems, reducing the risk of injury.
 Robot safety fencing is particularly important in environments where high-speed or powerful robots are used.